Boston braces for large crowds as 1st pot shop opens

-BOSTON (AP) — The first recreational marijuana shop in a major East Coast city opens Monday in Boston, where owners are bracing for large crowds.
+BOSTON (AP) — The first recreational marijuana shop in Boston opened Monday, where owners are bracing for large crowds.

 Pure Oasis owners Kobie Evans and Kevin Hart say they’re preparing for up to 1,000 customers a day to visit the store, which is also the first pot shop owned and operated by black entrepreneurs, in its initial days.